MarquezProject/marquez/docs/documentation.md

 #### RUNNING WITH [DOCKER](https://github.com/MarquezProject/marquez/blob/master/Dockerfile)

-The easiest way to get up and running is with [Docker](https://docs.docker.com/install).
+The easiest way to get up and running is with Docker.
 From the base of the Marquez repository run:

 ```
 $ docker-compose up
 ```

 Marquez listens on port `5000` for all API calls and port `5001` for the admin interface.
+To make sure everything is up and running browse to [http://localhost:8081](http://localhost:8081).

+> **Note:** By default, the Marquez HTTP API does not require any form of authentication or authorization.

 ## Example

+Before we can begin collecting metadata, we must first create a _namespace_.
+A `namespace` enables the contextual grouping of metadata for related jobs and datasets.
+Note that jobs and datasets are unique within a namespace, but not across namespaces (please see [data model](https://marquezproject.github.io/marquez/#data-model) for an introduction to the data model of Marquez).

+Marquez provides a `default` namespace to record metadata, but we encourage you to create your own.

+> **Note:** The example shows how to collect metadata via direct HTTP API calls using `curl`.
+But, you can also get started using with our client library for [Python](https://github.com/MarquezProject/marquez-python).

 #### CREATE A NAMESPACE